bklevence/jcorp-nomad/README.md

 ## What is Nomad

 Jcorp Nomad is an open-source offline media server built for travel, remote work, classrooms, camping, and more.
 It runs entirely on an ESP32-S3 dev board, creates a local Wi-Fi hotspot, and serves media through a browser-accessible interface.
 It does not require internet access and works similarly to in-flight entertainment systems.
+It also allows multiple users watching seperate media streams at the same time.

 This project is designed to be compact, simple, and easily modifiable.
 It includes optional 3D-printable hardware and a fully open source firmware and web interface.